A new open-source signal intelligence tool could help pilots and navigators avoid concentrations of GPS interference.

 This dependency creates vulnerabilities that have been exploited in recent years by jamming GNSS signals.
 Jamming comes in two forms: either blocking the signal, or hacking the signal and feeding false information.
 Thus, the user either receives no signal at all or receives a signal that carries misleading data.

-Following Russia’s intervention in that country’s civil war beginning in 2015, large-scale GNSS clutter was detected in and around the Syrian theater of operations.
+Following Russia’s intervention in the country’s civil war from 2015, large-scale GNSS interference was detected in and around the Syrian theater of operations.
 In 2018, reports surfaced of GPS signal jamming attacks in Syria against unmanned aerial vehicles (UAVs) deployed by US forces deployed there.
 Related reports noted that GNSS interference had been detected in the Ukrainian theater of operations since 2014.
 Russia had invaded Ukraine in February of the same year and occupied the southern Crimean region.
 Examples of GNSS jamming in Ukraine included attacks on UAVs flown by the Organization for Security and Cooperation in Europe.
 In its own words, the OSCE was tasked with “impartially and objectively monitoring and reporting on the situation in Ukraine; and to facilitate dialogue between all parties to the crisis.”
 The organization had deployed Schiebel CAMCOPTER S-100 UAVs to support its mission.

 Like airplanes, ships, and vehicles, UAVs use GNSS signals for navigation.
 All GNSS signals are transmitted on frequencies from 1.1 gigahertz/GHz to 1.6 GHz.
 The problem for GNSS users is that the signals have to travel thousands of kilometers from the satellites.
 Spacecraft are limited in the power they can put behind the signal.
 This is because they are limited in terms of the physical space available to house the required power generation systems.
 As a result, GNSS signals can be as weak as less than 50 watts when they reach Earth.